 - 6.1 The Head of Development Services is responsible for the overall management of the Council's Land and Property Portfolio.
 An up-to-date property asset register must be maintained by the Head of Development Services as a core record of the Council's property holdings (including housing land).
-Property repairs and planned maintenance is the responsibility of the Head of Housing and Property Services. - 6.2 The production of the Council's Asset Management Plan will be the responsibility of the Strategic Asset Group (SAG).
-The SAG is chaired by a Deputy Chief Executive and comprises selected Heads of Service and managers from the asset owning/managing service areas.
+Property repairs and planned maintenance is the responsibility of the Head of Housing and Property Services. - 6.2 The production of the Council's Asset Management Plan will be the responsibility of the Strategic Asset Group.
+The SAG is chaired by a Deputy Chief Executive and is comprised of selected Heads of Service and managers from the asset owning/managing service areas.
 The summary of responsibilities formulated by that group will guide all aspects of asset management within the Council.
 The Asset Management Strategy and Annual Asset Management Plan is considered by the SAG and approved by Council. - 6.3 The Head of Development Services is responsible for the proper custody of all title deeds.
 The Head of Development Services should ensure that all changes to the Council's asset base are notified to the Head of Finance to ensure that the Council's financial records are consistent and correct. - 6.4 Heads of Service are responsible for the operational use of property and assets under their control.
-Appropriate inventory controls should be kept of the Service's property and equipment.
-The Heads of Service may authorise use of equipment, etc, away from the normal place of work in appropriate circumstances. - 6.5 Heads of Service are responsible for the proper care and custody of stocks and stores within their Service Area, and should keep appropriate accounting records (including "stocktaking") to the satisfaction of the Head of Finance. - 6.6 Disposal of land or property should always be for best consideration, subject to the principles contained in the Asset Management Strategy.
-The Head of Development Services, in consultation with ward councillors and the relevant
+Appropriate up to date inventory controls should be kept of the Service's property and equipment.
+The Heads of Service may authorise use of equipment etc. away from the normal place of work in appropriate circumstances. - 6.5 Heads of Service are responsible for the proper care and custody of stocks and stores within their Service Area, and should keep appropriate accounting records (including "stocktaking") to the satisfaction of the Head of Finance.

-Head of Service of the service area owning the land, may authorise disposals up to $\pounds 20,000$ .
-Any disposals with a value of above $\pounds 20,000$ require approval by Executive.
-The SAG should consider any proposed disposal prior to its consideration by the Executive.

-6.7 All proposals for the acquisition of land or property should be considered against the principles contained in the Asset Management Strategy and be subject to a detailed business case bringing together all revenue and capital financial implications, and details of proposed funding.
+- 6.6 Disposal of land or property should always be for best consideration, subject to the principles contained in the Asset Management Strategy and follow the Code of Procurement Practice.
+The Head of Development Services, in consultation with ward councillors and the relevant Head of Service of the service area owning the land, may authorise disposals up to £19,999.
+Any disposals with a value of £20,000 or above require approval by Executive.
+The Strategic Asset Group (SAG) should consider any proposed disposal prior to its consideration by the Executive. - 6.7 All proposals for the acquisition of land or property should be considered against the principles contained in the Asset Management Strategy and be subject to a detailed business case bringing together all revenue and capital financial implications, and details of proposed funding.
 The business case will be subject to Executive approval.

-7 BANKING ARRANGEMENTS AND TREASURY MANAGEMENT
+7. BANKING ARRANGEMENTS AND TREASURY MANAGEMENT